Davphla/Minilibc/README.md

     strcspn

 # TODO
-see where to put library file
+- see where to put library file
-implement unity
+- implement unity
-add github action test
+- implement lodsb